-The Faculty of Homeopathy accredits and sets the standards for the training, education and practice of homeopathy by statutorily registered healthcare professionals.
-Membership of the Faculty is only open to healthcare professionals holding a full and current registration with a UK statutory regulatory healthcare body or recognised overseas equivalent body.
+The Faculty of Homeopathy accredits and sets the standards for the training, education and practice of homeopathy by statutorily regulated healthcare and veterinary professionals.
+Membership of the Faculty is open to professionals holding a current registration with a UK statutory regulatory healthcare or veterinary body or recognised overseas equivalent body.

-All members are bound to act within the competence of the healthcare profession(s) for which they hold current registration.
-The Faculty of Homeopathy will defer to members’ professional bodies for advice on the scope and limitation of homeopathic practice that can be regulated within their healthcare profession.
+All members are bound to act within the competence of the healthcare or veterinary profession(s) for which they hold current registration.
+The Faculty of Homeopathy will defer to members’ professional bodies for advice on the scope and limitation of homeopathic practice that can be regulated within their profession.

 Faculty members are also bound to act within the defined level of competence of their Faculty accredited training and qualification in homeopathy.
 Members may practise homeopathy beyond the limits of their Faculty accredited qualification only under supervision and as part of a Faculty of Homeopathy accredited training programme.

 In order to ensure the highest standards of practice, the Faculty of Homeopathy encourage all practitioners to engage in regular CPD activity.
 This should be recorded and documented using a standard template, demonstrating evidence of reflection and impact on practice.
 There is an expectation that the range of CPD activity should cover a practitioner’s entire scope of practice.
 This will vary depending on the practitioners working pattern, however, it should include a range of CPD activities within both homeopathic and conventional practice.